-The first report in the Electrification Futures Study series, Electrification Futures Study: End-Use Electric Technology Cost and Performance Projections through 2050, provides estimated cost and performance data for electric technologies considered in the study.
+Released December 2017, the first report in the EFS series, Electrification Futures Study: End-Use Electric Technology Cost and Performance Projections through 2050, provides estimated cost and performance data for electric technologies considered in the study.
 Figure data is also available.
-The study applies a literature and expert opinion based approach in developing future projections of technology advancement to be used in the EFS scenario analysis.
+The study applies a literature- and expert opinion-based approach in developing future projections of technology advancement to be used in the EFS scenario analysis.
 The data can also inform other researchers and analysts exploring electrification.